 To afford a life of travel, I emphasize traveling more by spending less on each trip.
 Since we can’t avoid spending money to travel, we might as well try to spend as little as possible, right?

 Since flights are one of the most expensive costs associated with travel, this is a great place to look for savings.
 You can find error fares, flight sales, or use your miles and points.
-I also recommend checking out my cheap flights directory.
-Any U.S. based cheap flight that I find goes on this list.

 For those of you who need a little more convincing, this a sequel to Cheap Flights Ever Booked.
 In this blog post, twelve travel bloggers take it up a notch and share the cheapest flights they’ve ever booked with miles and points.
 This is a testament that cheap flights really do exist!